 What should I do IF I FORGET to take a dose?

-If you cannot return to the doctor for blue light treatment 14 to 18 hours after levulinic acid application, call your doctor.
-Continue to protect treated skin from sunlight or other strong light for at least 40 hours.
+If you cannot return to the doctor for light treatment after aminolevulinic acid application as directed, call your doctor.
+Be sure to follow your doctor's directions to protect the treated area carefully.

 What SIDE EFFECTS can this medicine cause?